contao/docs/docs/manual/performance/http-caching.en.md

   - `_ga_*` Cookies from Google Analytics
   - `_pk_*` Cookies from Matomo
-  - Cloudflare's `__cfduid`cookie
+  - Cloudflare's `__cfduid`Cookie
   - Your `cookiebar_accepted`cookie, to know if the cookie policy has been accepted
   - and much more.

-  The list is quite long and the attentive reader has already discovered a fundamental difference between the PHP session cookie and the `_ga_*`cookie: One of them is really relevant for the server (i.e. the PHP session) and the other one is responsible for the client-side tracking (i.e. within the browser) of the user and completely irrelevant for Contao.
+  The list is quite long and the attentive reader has already discovered a fundamental difference between the PHP session cookie and the `_ga_*`cookie: One of them is really relevant for the server (i.e. the PHP session) and the other one is responsible for the client-side tracking (i.e. within the browser) of the user and is completely irrelevant for Contao.

-  In other words, if a request contains only one `_ga_*`cookie, we can still deliver the response from the cache because this cookie does not generate any personal content.
-A smart cache proxy could therefore only consider cookies that are relevant for the service and throw away all others before deciding whether a response can be delivered from the cache.
+  In other words, if a request contains only one `_ga_*`cookie, we can still get the response from the cache, because this cookie does not generate any personal content.
+A smart cache proxy could therefore only consider session-relevant cookies and throw away all others before deciding whether a response can be delivered from the cache.

   To get the highest possible hit rate when caching out-of-the-box, Contao maintains a list of anirrelevant cookies within the Contao cache proxy.
 These cookies are removed from the request before the cache lookup and therefore do not reach the cache proxy or (in case of a cache miss) Contao itself.

   More advanced users can override this list, see the section about configuring the Contao Cache Proxy.

-  In the case of cookies, the `Contao-Private-Response-Reason`header `request-cookies`contains a list of all cookies that made the response `private`happen.
+  In the case of cookies, the `Contao-Private-Response-Reason`header `request-cookies`contains a list of all the cookies that have been used to ensure that the response `private`was successful.

 ## Configuration of the Contao Cache Proxy